 Two things popular skincare brands like The Ordinary, Glossier and Versed have in common is affordability and no fluff.
 Whether you're looking for a vitamin C product to target hyperpigmentation or exfoliating acids for acne, they have made once expensive and confusing ingredients easy to buy and understand.
 Now there's another brand vying for space among them: Skin Proud.

 Thanks to the Glossier-esque packaging and the backing of makeup artists and top London skin expert Dr Ewoma Ukeleghe, you might have heard of Skin Proud already.
-Exclusive to ASOS (joining cult brands like Mario Badescu and CeraVe), the line currently consists of nine products and ranges from serums and moisturisers to targeted skin treatments.
-But the main focus is on the dermatologist-loved ingredients, such as 2% vitamin C (for brightening and protecting against pollution), 0.5% retinol (for all skin types, especially acne-prone) and 2% hyaluronic acid (for counteracting dehydration and fine lines).
+Available at Boots, the line currently consists of 19 products and ranges from serums and moisturisers to targeted skin treatments.
+But the main focus is on the dermatologist-loved ingredients, such as the 2% vitamin C Bright Boost Serum (for brightening and protecting against pollution), the 0.5% retinol Recharge Serum (for all skin types, especially acne-prone) and 2% hyaluronic acid Smooth Talk Serum (for counteracting dehydration and fine lines).

 Aside from the Instagram-worthy, millennial pink bottles and proven ingredients, one of the reasons why the brand is gaining so much traction online is that nothing exceeds the £15 mark.
 But is it worth the hype?
 I tried everything in the range.
 Here are my unfiltered thoughts.